jeremiah-c-leary/vhdl-style-guide/docs/developing/adding_a_rule.rst

 Icons provide information about the rule at a quick glance.
 These icons indicate the phase in which the rule is ran, whether it is disabled by default, etc...
-Links to the icons are stored in a file named icons.rst and is included into each file using an include at the top of every file.
+Links to the icons are stored in a file named :code:`icons.rst` and is included into each file using an include at the top of every file.

 The summary is a very brief description of what issue the rule is attempting to resolve.

 If the rule has configuration options, a link to the configuration information will be given.
-The links are sored in a file named links.rst and in included into each file using an include at the top of every file.
+The links are sored in a file named :code:`links.rst` and in included into each file using an include at the top of every file.

 The Violation Example provides a visual indicating what the issue is.